Chief Jeff Azzopardi

 Lieutenant Keith Wall

-Lieutenant Keith Wall is the Commander of the Criminal Investigations Bureau at the South San Francisco Police Department.
-Keith has been a sworn Peace Officer since 1991 and has been with the SSFPD for over 21 years.
-Keith has served in a variety of assignments at SSFPD, including: K-9 handler, Field Training Officer, SWAT team member, SWAT sniper, Corporal, Detective, Sergeant, and now as a Lieutenant.
+Lieutenant Keith Wall is the Administrative Lieutenant at the South San Francisco Police Department.
+Keith has been a sworn Peace Officer since 1991 and has been with the SSFPD for over 25 years.
+Keith has served in a variety of assignments at SSFPD, including: K-9 handler, Field Training Officer, SWAT team member, SWAT sniper, Corporal, Detective, Sergeant, Investigations Commander, and now as the Administrative Lieutenant.
 Keith is the manager of the Police Department’s D.U.I. and traffic safety grants and is a participant in the State of California Strategic Highway Safety Plan (SHSP), a group of law enforcement and traffic professionals working to improve traffic safety.
 Keith has been an officer and a supervisor at the San Mateo County Gang Task Force (GTF) on numerous deployments.
+Keith has a Master’s Degree in Law Enforcement and Public Safety Leadership from the University of San Diego and a Bachelor’s degree in Criminal Justice Management from Union Institute and University.
+Keith is also a graduate of the POST Supervisory Leadership Institute, Command College, and Executive Development programs.

 Lieutenant Bruce McPhillips